mehmetihsansevinc/decice/README.md

 # DECICE
-Here is the KubeSpray files of DECICE cluster.
+Here are the KubeSpray files of DECICE cluster.